rapid7/metasploit-framework/How-to-use-command-stagers.md

 **1. Include the Msf::Exploit::CmdStager mixin**

-Although there are eight flavors of mixins/stagers, you only need to include [Msf::Exploit::CmdStager](https://github.com/rapid7/metasploit-framework/blob/master/lib/msf/core/exploit/cmdstager.rb) when writing a Metasploit exploit.
-The mixin is basically an interface to all eight command stagers:
+Although there are many flavors of mixins/stagers, you only need to include [Msf::Exploit::CmdStager](https://github.com/rapid7/metasploit-framework/blob/master/lib/msf/core/exploit/cmd_stager.rb) when writing a Metasploit exploit.
+The mixin is basically an interface to all command stagers:

 ```ruby
 include Msf::Exploit::CmdStager